-In MUX mode, the user can choose between One-shot and Continuous Conversions.
+In MUX mode, the user can choose between one-shot and continuous conversions.

-A One-shot Conversion is a single conversion and takes a certain conversion time $T{CONV}$ (or 2 x $T{CONV}$ when AZ\MUX = 1, see Section 5.1.3 "ADC Offset cancellation algorithm").
-Once this conversion is performed, the part returns automatically to a standby or shutdown state depending on the CONV\MODE[1:0] bit settings.
-The Conversion mode determined by the CONV\MODE[1:0] bits settings will also affect the state of the ADC\MODE[1:0], as described in Table 5-12.
+A one-shot conversion is a single conversion and takes a certain conversion time $T{CONV}$ (or $2 \times T{CONV}$ when AZ\MUX = 1, see Section 5.1.3, ADC Offset cancellation algorithm).
+Once this conversion is performed, the part automatically returns to a Standby or Shutdown state, depending on the CONV\MODE[1:0] bit settings.
+The Conversion mode determined by the CONV\MODE[1:0] bits settings will also affect the state of the ADC\MODE[1:0] as described in Table 5-12.

-The conversion can be preceded by a start-up time that depends on the state of the ADC (see Section 5.10 "ADC Start-up Timer").
-In One-Shot mode, the ADC data has to be completely read with the SPI interface for the interrupt to be cleared on the $\overline{IRQ}$ pin (the $\overline{IRQ}$ pin cannot be automatically cleared like in the Continuous Conversion mode).
+The conversion can be preceded by a start-up time that depends on the ADC state (see Section 5.10, ADC Start-Up Timer).
+In One-Shot mode, the ADC data has to be read completely with the SPI interface for the interrupt to be cleared on the $\overline{IRQ}$ pin (the $\overline{IRQ}$ pin cannot be automatically cleared like in the Continuous Conversion mode).

-This mode is recommended for low-power, low-bandwidth applications, requiring once in a while one A/D conversion.
+This mode is recommended for low-power, low-bandwidth applications, requiring a once in a while A/D conversion.

-In the Continuous Conversion mode, the ADC is never placed in Standby or Shutdown mode and converts continuously without any internal Reset.
+In Continuous Conversion mode, the ADC is never placed in Standby or Shutdown mode and converts continuously without any internal reset.
 In this mode, the output data rate of the ADC is defined by DRCLK (see Figure 5-5).
-The digital decimation filter induces a pipeline or group delay of $T{CONV}$ for the first data ready and is structured to give a continuous stream of data at the DRCLK rate after this first data ready (the internal registers of the filter are never reset in this mode thus the decimation filter acts as a moving average).
-Each data ready interrupt corresponds to a valid and complete conversion that has processed through the digital filter (the digital filter has no latency in this respect).
-This mode permits to have a much faster data rate than the one-shot mode and is, therefore, recommended for higher bandwidth applications.
-The pipeline delay should be carefully determined and adapted to the user needs especially in closed-loop low-latency applications.
+The digital decimation filter induces a pipeline or group delay of TCONV for the first data ready and is structured to give a continuous stream of data at the DRCLK rate after this first data (the internal registers of the filter are never reset in this mode thus the decimation filter acts as a moving average).
+Each data-ready interrupt corresponds to a valid and complete conversion that was processed through the digital filter (the digital filter has no latency in this respect).
+This mode allows a faster data rate than the One-Shot mode and is, therefore, recommended for higher bandwidth applications.
+The pipeline delay should be carefully determined and adapted to the user needs especially in closed-loop, low-latency applications.
 This mode is recommended for applications requiring continuous sampling/averaging of the input signals.
-If AZ MUX = 1, the Continuous Conversion mode is replaced by a series of subsequent One-shot mode conversions, with a reset between each conversion.
-This makes the group delay equal to 2 \ $T{CONV}$ and data rate equal to 1/(2 \ $T{CONV}$ ).
+If AZ MUX = 1, the Continuous Conversion mode is replaced by a series of subsequent One-Shot mode conversions with a reset in between each conversion.
+This makes the group delay equal to 2 x $T{\mbox{\footnotesize CONV}}$ and the data rate equal to 1/(2 x TCONV).

-Figure 5-13 and Figure 5-14 detail one-shot and Continuous Conversion modes for MUX mode.
+Figure 5-13 and Figure 5-14 detail One-Shot and Continuous Conversion modes for MUX mode.